AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Updates
 - webui.bat now starts both krita_server and webui on usual address: http://127.0.0.1:7860.
 Just don't try to run SD both in Krita and in webui simultaneously, it will give you CUDA error most likely.
 - removed krita.bat and krita.sh because they were confusing people, and were pain to support.
 Just run webui.bat ***from this repository***.
+- added CodeFormer support, it should work by default instead of GFPGAN.
+You can change it in the config tab.

 ## Installing and running